yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 Next, the usual [update to SDL](https://github.com/yuzu-emu/yuzu/pull/6855), which always brings some goodies, in this case:

-The ability to send effects to DualSense triggers.
+- The ability to send effects to DualSense triggers (not implemented at the moment).
-Better sensor data rate for Switch and PlayStation controllers.
+- Better sensor data rate for Switch and PlayStation controllers.
-Added support for the Amazon Luna controller.
+- Added support for the Amazon Luna controller.
-Added rumble support for the Google Stadia controller.
+- Added rumble support for the Google Stadia controller.
-Improved rumble for the Pro Controller.
+- Improved rumble for the Pro Controller.

 And finally, the Web Applet can cause the SDL process to die, [disabling an unnecessary feature](https://github.com/yuzu-emu/yuzu/pull/6862) solves the issue.